radiovisual/dice-roller.ic/README.md

 # dice-roller.ic

-> Roll some cool virtual dice with one or more players in this web application powered by the [Internet Computer](https://internetcomputer.org/). 🎲
+> Roll some cool virtual dice this web application powered by the [Internet Computer](https://internetcomputer.org/). 🎲

 ## Installation